csprasad/example-ios-apps/README.md

 * [Pizza Man](https://github.com/fulldecent/pizzaman) - A simple game where you eat flying pepperoni

 ## Content
+* [Mt.Tip](https://github.com/csprasad/Mr-Tip) - Mr. Tip is a sleek iOS app built with Swift to quickly calculate tips and split bills.
 * [Calculator-iOS](https://github.com/imjog/Calculator-iOS) - Basic calculator app for iOS devices using Swift3.
 Created for learning purpose.
 * [Stopwatch](https://github.com/imjog/stopwatch) - Basic Stop Watch & Countdown app for iOS devices.
 Created for learning purpose.
 * [To Do List](https://github.com/imjog/todolist-ios-app) - Basic To Do List App for iOS devices using swift and xcode.